GeorgeWu1204/FYP_Bayesian_Optimisation/object_functions/Objective_Manuals.md

-# The environment and steps to generate customised cores
+# The environment and steps to generate customised processors

 ## FPGA Board Name